When evaluating quotes for your next residential or commercial steel project, don’t be too quick to disregard the higher priced quote.

 This means that if a quote comes back which is significantly cheaper than others you’ve received for your steel project, it’s likely that the cost reduction is caused by some kind of an estimation error, or it could even signal potential logistics issues which will cause many more delays and problems for your project.

 “The more expensive quote could actually save you money, delays and frustration.”

-In our experience we’ve often found that large price differences generally mean that some important design detail or material has been over-looked or incorrectly applied.
+In our experience we’ve often found that large price differences generally mean that some important design detail or material has been overlooked or incorrectly applied.

 An order placed on a questionable quote exposes you as the customer to the risk of insufficient and or incorrect material supply.

-It’s always a smart idea to look closely at quotes you receive especially in the steel industry when production and supply needs to meet very specific requirements.
+It’s always a smart idea to look closely at the quotes you receive especially in the steel industry when production and supply needs to meet very specific requirements.

-Paying close attention to what is contained within the quote, and not just the total will mean you’ll have a much greater chance at avoiding expensive delays caused by incorrect fabrication and supply of your steel and other materials.
+Paying close attention to what is contained within the quote, and not just the total will mean you’ll have a much greater chance of avoiding expensive delays caused by incorrect fabrication and supply of your steel and other materials.